 - The life story of Thomasville native, Lt.
 Henry Flipper, the first black graduate of the U.S. Military Academy at West Point and we were advised to check out the wonderful artifacts housed at Jack Hadley’s Black History Museum;

-- As we walked around Main Street, we continued our search for the lost quail which are bronze-like figures placed in various places as a sort of scavenger hunt for visitors.
+- We continued our search for the lost quail, which are bronze-like figures placed in various places as a sort of scavenger hunt for visitors.

-Mike was entertaining and knowledgeable.
-So much so that I was shocked when I realized how fast our allotted 3 hours zipped by.
+Mike was entertaining and knowledgeable, so much so that our allotted three hours zipped by.
 If you’re planning a visit to Thomasville, Georgia, I highly recommend adding the Taste of Thomasville Food Tour to your list of things to do!

 - The tour costs about $43 per person.